baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part2dbt.md

 As shown in the result, 2 models were completed successfully.

 These models are dummy ones.
-You can check what's inside by browing into `/models/examples` and open the `.SQL` files.
+You can check what's inside by browsing into `/models/examples` and open the `.SQL` files.
 In short, the first SQL model will perform a SELECT on a fake source data, and the second dbt model will perform a SELECT on top of the first SQL model.

 The good thing is, dbt is able to materialize results. so you can reuse your results easily (like, hmmm, for BI reports maybe ?:wink:).
 It was the case for these two models.

 The most used materializations are `views`and second ones are `tables`.
-A `view` can be seen as a virtual table. every time you ask for it, the model is rebuilt.
+A `view` can be seen as a virtual table: every time you ask for it, the model is rebuilt.
 It **does not store data** in your datawarehouse but will virtually aggregate information to create something to *view*.
-A `table` will create a real table in your datawarehouse.
-You wrote something on disks.
+A `table` will create a real table in your datawarehouse. dbt writes the result on disk.

 > :bulb: More information and more materialization options are available with dbt <https://docs.getdbt.com/docs/build/materializations>.